John Leguizamo clarifies comments after criticising James Franco playing Fidel Castro

 Responding to Leguizamo’s original comments, Alina of Cuba’s producer John Martinez O’Felan called them a “blind attack”.

-“A guy like John Leguizamo has historically been looked up to by Hispanics as one of America’s earliest actors of Latin descent since the 90s and I’ve always admired him as a fellow underdog,” he said.
+“A guy like John Leguizamo has historically been looked up to by Hispanics as one of America’s earliest actors of Latin descent, and I’ve always admired him as a fellow underdog,” he said.

 “But his comments are culturally uneducated and a blind attack with zero substance related to this project.”